GalSim-developers/GalSim/INSTALL_SCONS.md

 * `TMV_LINK` ('') specifies the location of the tmv-link file.
 Normally, this is in `TMV_DIR/share`, but if not, you can specify the correct location here.

-* `FFTW_DIR` ('') specifies the root location of FFTW.
-The header files should be in `FFTW_DIR/include` and the library files in `FFTW_DIR/lib`.

-* `BOOST_DIR` ('') specifies the root location of BOOST The header files should be in `BOOST_DIR/include/boost` and the library files in `BOOST_DIR/lib`.

-* `USE_BOOST` (False) specifies whether to use a local boost installation for some optional boost header files.
+* `USE_BOOST` (False) specifies whether to use Boost.Python for wrapping the C++ code rather than PyBind11.
+If this is set, it will also use your Boost installation for some header files used by the random number generator code.
 We bundle the boost.random implementation from a specific boost version (1.48) to make sure "random" variable generation is deterministic across machines and over time.
 To make it fully self- contained, we edited them slightly to not include many of the complicated workarounds boost has for specific compilers and such.
 However, those workarounds can be reenabled by setting USE_BOOST=True if your system needs them.

+* `BOOST_DIR` ('') specifies the root location of BOOST The header files should be in `BOOST_DIR/include/boost` and the library files in `BOOST_DIR/lib`.

 * `EXTRA_INCLUDE_PATH` ('') specifies extra directories in which to search for header files in addition to the standard locations such as `/usr/include` and